 If personalization can tap into real user profiles for example logged in users the level of customization can be enhanced drastically.
 For example they could notify the customer via email of some deals they have on flights the user may be interested in based on the user's previously viewed or visited destinations along with a 'If you liked Prague you may also enjoy Berlin' suggestions.

 The airline can then retarget users with an ad on Facebook or other advertising networks by showing the stunning scenery in the destinations on their custom list.
 They can then serve them an ad with a link to an article about their desired destination or a special offer.

-But personalization doesn’t have to stop here.
-Once the user booked their trip and the date of the holiday comes closer, the airline can offer car rentals in return for points, hotels and airport transfers.
-A way to add further value is via “Top 10” articles covering things to do in their chosen destination, best restaurants, information on reservations for local attractions and local tips and recommendations.
-Knowing that most of the interactions with the airline will be on mobile during this time, the airline ensures that their landing pages are all optimized for mobile with a fast load time and easy to press buttons.
+But UX personalization doesn't have to stop here.
+Once the user booked their trip and the date of the holiday comes closer the airline can offer car rentals in return for points hotels and airport transfers.
+A way to add further value is via 'Top 10' articles covering things to do in their chosen destination best restaurants information on reservations for local attractions and local tips and recommendations.
+Knowing that most of the interactions with the airline will be on mobile during this time the airline ensures that their landing pages are all optimized for mobile with a fast load time and easy to press buttons.

 It might be more straightforward than you think to develop personalised experiences for your users.
 Here are some places to start when building out a personalization program.

 Retrieve existing historical data: First you should spend time pulling and analysing historical data on your users and look for trends.
 These trends will be used to create your user personas.